For Bartenders, Servers and Managers

 TIPS Certification, ServSafe & Serving Alcohol

-It's often asked of us, do you offer tips certification?
+It's often asked, do you offer tips certification?
 The answer is, Yes, we do offer Massachusetts responsible alcohol certification.

 It’s important to note that TIPS certification, ServSafe, and Serving Alcohol are not “types” of training certification.
-Instead, all three are “brands” of responsible alcohol training recommended by most employers and businesses.
+Instead, they are “brands” of responsible alcohol training recommended by employers and businesses.
 Think of how some people will ask for a Kleenex instead of a tissue.
 Kleenex is a brand of tissue, not a type of tissue.

-Employers will often tell you to get your Massachusetts TIPS certification or ServSafe certification.
-You can choose how to get a bartending license in Massachusetts or Massachusetts alcohol server training certification.
-Just like you can buy the various brands of tissue at the store.
-You are not locked into taking any one of these specific training providers' courses.
+Employers will often tell you to get your Massachusetts TIPS certification, ServSafe certification, or Serving Alcohol certification.
+You can choose how to get your Massachusetts bartending license, just like you can buy any various brands of tissue at the store.
+You are not locked into taking any particular training courses.

-You probably heard of all three of these Massachusetts alcohol server and seller training courses.
 For over 35 years, Serving Alcohol has trained hundreds of thousands of people, their employers, and businesses.
-Many state alcoholic beverage control commissions prefer Serving Alcohol training for businesses and their staff members.
-This course specifically addresses Massachusetts alcohol laws, regulations, and rules.
-Serving Alcohol only provides specific state alcohol training courses and the content is specific to the state.
-To be sure, you can choose any of the three training courses to accommodate your employer’s request for Massachusetts alcohol server certification.
+Many state alcoholic beverage control commissions prefer Serving Alcohol training for businesses and their staff members because our course specifically addresses Massachusetts alcohol laws, regulations, and rules.
+You do have a choice over which alcohol training course to take to accommodate your employer’s request for Massachusetts alcohol certification.

 Quick and Easy Alcohol Server Certification